tuanshaochi/RUDP-protocol/README.md

 # RUDP-protocol
-A stimulation of transfer protocal
+A stimulation of transfer protocal.Go-Back-n and Selective Repeat.

 <br>